How the government can help you buy a home: Shared Ownership (Resale)

 - As well as rent there will be service charges.
 Your lease will outline your responsibility for repair and maintenance of your home.
 Check what these will be and include when budgeting your monthly outgoings.

-- And don’t forget the hidden costs of buying a home.
+- And don’t forget the additional costs of buying a home.

 How do I do it?